-Table 4 also contains the result of a fixed effect OLS regression in which the endogeneity of the budget variable is unaccounted for.
+Table 4 also contains the result of a fixed-effect OLS regression in which the endogeneity of the budget variable is unaccounted for.
 In this specification, the coefficient associated with the budget variable is negative, although not significant.
 This downward bias of the OLS regression is consistent with the reverse causality that may exist between the measurement of local monitoring intensity and the behaviour of local plant managers.
-Indeed, if local commissions lobby for higher budgets when they expect their local managers to hide information, then we would expect to see high budgets where declarations are rather low (e.g. a negative effect of monitoring on reporting).
+Indeed, if local commissions lobby for higher budgets when they expect their local managers to hide information, then we would expect to see high budgets where declarations are rather low, which could be consistent with the observation of a negative coefficient associated with the treatment variable.

-The other results provided in table 4 are consistent with intuition.
-Production and maintenance durations are respectively negatively and positively correlated with reporting, which is consistent with the fact that most events occur during maintenance works.
-Age has a negative effect on declarations in the fixed-effects regressions, which may be a sign of learning-by-doing in safety.
-Reactors from the group of 1450 MW and 1300 MW reactors report more events than those in the 900 MW group, which is consistent with the increase in technical complexity of these reactors.
+The other results provided in table 4 are intuitive.
+Production is negatively correlated with reporting, which is consistent with the fact that most events occur during maintenance works.
+Age and declarations are negatively correlated when no fixed effects are included.25 An analysis of the technological fixed effects shows that reactors from the group of 1450 MW and 1300 MW reactors report more events than those in the 900 MW group, which is consistent with the increase in technical complexity of these reactors.